osamaalagooz/movies/README.md

-# Movies: Discover Your Next Favorite Show
+# [MoviesStream](https://66b29dcc38ed5a00970482ce--alagoozmoviess.netlify.app/): Discover Your Next Favorite Show

 ## Project Description

-MovieHub is a dynamic web application tailored for movie enthusiasts and TV show lovers.
+MovieStream is a dynamic web application tailored for movie enthusiasts and TV show lovers.
 Our platform offers a rich browsing experience, enabling users to explore, search, and manage personalized lists of popular and trending movies and TV shows.

 ### Key Features